Croxley Green History Project

 Once more tradition has come into its own-and Croxley Greens' May Queen was crowned with all the ceremony of days gone by on Saturday, June 28th and it is the fervent hope of many residents that this feature of Croxley Green life will continue.
 The ceremony was performed by Miss Cooper, retiring Headmistress of [Harvey Road, a fitting memory for one who has always helped to uphold the village tradition.
 The new Queen,' Elizabeth Cave, was supported [in her duties by the retiring Queen, Pat Ramsey (now Mrs. Compson) who was crowned six

 years ago.
-We wish Miss Cooper a very happy and peaceful retirement; to the new Queen a years happy reign and, to the retiring Queen much happiness in
+We wish Miss Cooper a very happy and peaceful retirement; to the new Queen a years happy reign and, to the retiring Queen much happiness in her new life when she joins her husband in Burma.

 The Resident Number 42 No:4 1952